 We are a specialty pharmaceutical company focused on the development and commercialization of non-invasive topically delivered medications.
 Our lead topical drug, KetotransdelTM, utilizes our proprietary TransdelTM cream formulation to facilitate the passage of ketoprofen, a non-steroidal anti-inflammatory drug, or NSAID, through the skin barrier to reach targeted underlying tissue where that drug exerts its prolonged localized anti-inflammatory and analgesic effect.
-A Phase 1/2 clinical study supported the safety and efficacy of KetotransdelTM for acute pain and muscle sorgeness
+A Phase 1/2 clinical study supported the safety and efficacy of KetotransdelTM for acute pain and muscle soreness.

-We filed an Investigational New Drug, or IND, application containing our proposed Phase 3 clinical studies for KetotransdelTM for the treatment of acute pain, in February 2008.
-Based on the timing of the review of our IND application by the U.S. Food and Drug Administration, or the FDA, we anticipate starting Phase 3 clinical studies for the topical treatment of acute pain during the second quarter of 2008.
-If and when the FDA approves KetotransdelTM for treatment of acute pain, we intend to pursue FDA approval of KetotransdelTM for other indications including optionarchitis
+We expect to file an Investigational New Drug, or IND, application containing our proposed Phase 3 clinical studies for KetotransdelTM for the treatment of acute pain, during the first quarter of 2008.
+Based on the timing of the review of our IND application by the U.S. Food and Drug Administration, or the FDA, we anticipate starting Phase 3 clinical studies for the topical treatment of acute pain during the first six months of 2008.
+The expected filing date of the Phase 3 submission to the FDA will depend on a variety of factors including but not limited to the completion of the manufacturing process for non clinical/clinical supplies, and potentially the completion of the non-clinical studies and the generation of data.
+Issues or problems encountered in any of these areas may result in delays in the filing of the IND for the Phase 3 trials.
+If and when the FDA approves KetotransdelTM for treatment of acute pain, we intend to pursue FDA approval of KetotransdelTM for other indications including osteoarthritis.